Lesson 2 — How to make a sentence

 Now that we know how to put sentences together, here's a few words you can play around with:

-Don't forget the important sentence-building words li and e!
+Don't forget the important sentence-building words li, e and la!